Crossroads Transforming Resources LLC.

 - Frequency, length, and format of meetings

 - Prayer for participant/s between meetings

 - Spiritual direction as a spiritual exercise, not an intellectual exercise

 Rev. Clare Loughrige, is a church planter, pastor, and social activist.
-She is a formally trained Spiritual Director for leaders with The Transforming Center in Wheaton, IL and President of Crossroads Transforming Resources.
+She is a formally trained Spiritual Director for leaders with The Transforming Center in Wheaton, IL, and President of Crossroads Transforming Resources.
 Clare is the Author of two Enneagram Books and President of the International Enneagram Association (IEA) Great Lakes Chapter.
 She is under contract with IVP as co-author for an Enneagram book to be released in 2018.
-As a credentialed Professional and Teacher with the IEA she has developed a program that certifies Enneagram instructors in the Harmony Triads.
+As a credentialed Professional and Trainer with the IEA she has developed a program that certifies Enneagram instructors in the Harmony Triads.
 Loughrige is also cited as a recommended Instructor with First Analysis Institute of Integrative Studies, Loyola University Chicago.
 In addition to Clare’s work with Spiritual Communities, she currently serves on boards for Michigan Human Trafficking Task Force and Sexual Assault Services Calhoun County Advisory Board.